San Francisco UPS shooting: Victims

 Five injuries were reported, some of which were incurred when employees were fleeing the scene.
 A week after the shooting, drivers were still "scared, frustrated [...] on edge" and only four or five co-workers in Lam's unit had returned to work, with the remainder claiming worker's compensation.

-A memorial service was held on July 9, 2017 at San Francisco City Hall for the slain men, attended by friends, family, coworkers, Mayor Ed Lee, and Representative Nancy Pelosi.
+A memorial service was held on July 9, 2017, at San Francisco City Hall for the slain men, attended by friends, family, coworkers, Mayor Ed Lee, and Representative Nancy Pelosi.
 A lawsuit was filed on behalf of the victims and their families in September 2017, alleging the shooting was preventable, as both metal detectors and security guards were on-site at the time of the shooting, and Lam had "seemed especially despondent" in the weeks leading up to the shooting, according to a co-worker.

+On April 23, 2023, a shootout between two groups outside a nightclub in North Beach, San Francisco, left one dead and four wounded.
+Among the wounded was the son of Mike Lefiti, who was later arrested twice in connection with the gunfight and currently stands accused of murder.